-I may be a Chartered Accountant but I am no different than you.
+I may be a Chartered Professional Accountant but I am no different than you.
 All businesses have ups and downs, seasonal fluctuations and cash flow shortages at various times of the year.
 So I find it amusing when clients are surprised to hear that I have a line of credit, a loan, an equipment lease and a credit card for my business.

 And yes, I do use ALL of the above.
 Knowing what type of debt to use on different types of purchases for your business is extremely important.
 The interest rates vary with each as do the monthly payments.

 Here are a few things I like to consider when making purchases for my own business.

 - Line of Credit – This is used similar to an overdraft.
 It is useful when there are cash flow shortages like waiting for clients to pay (which I recommend a retainer in advance wherever possible) and/or during seasonal fluctuations.
 Interest is charged monthly and generally no principal payment as the balance will go up and down as you use your bank account.

 - Loan – Buying a piece of equipment can be costly.
 Knowing your goal is to use a piece of equipment long term, it only makes sense to spread the payment out over a longer period of time.
 This allows you to match the income earned from the equipment with the monthly loan payments (interest and principal).
 Unless of course you have liquid cash to burn.

 - Lease – You may or may not want to own the equipment after a few years or it may need to be upgraded every few years so using a lease can be an alternative option to a loan.
 A photocopier, for example, will last for a few years and with our ever changing technology which makes these machines faster, better and more efficient, a new machine every few years may be the better option.
 Upon the term of the lease, you generally have a choice to buy it out or not.
 A lease can often include the maintenance too.